-- Providers must be able to demonstrate compliance with refunding responsibilities requirements to their auditor. - The provider could be requested to provide records to the Commission for monitoring and compliance purposes at any time.
+- Before calculating interest on a refundable deposit, all approved deductions should be made. - Providers must be able to demonstrate compliance with refunding responsibilities requirements to their auditor. - The provider could be requested to provide records to the Commission for monitoring and compliance purposes at any time. - All interest owed (base and/or maximum permissible interest) to the resident must be refunded at the same time the refundable accommodation payment balance is refunded.